 Flea is safe and contained, so I don’t worry too much.
 I made sure from a young age she knew how to use the call button if she wanted a drink or had a problem with her seat-back TV.
 Of course, she can wake me if she needs me, but not unless it’s 100% necessary!
 Needs must.

-Do you have any tips on avoiding jet lag when you’re flying with kids?
+Do you have any tips on how to help kids avoid jet lag?